 The main swapaa command performs a virtual mutation by replacing one type of amino acid sidechain with another.
 A residue can be changed to a different sidechain conformation (rotamer) of the same type of amino acid or mutated into a different type; backbone atoms are not replaced.
 Although sidechains at multiple positions can be replaced simultaneously, swapaa is not recommended for predicting the conformations of multiple sidechains in an interacting cluster.
 Programs such as SCWRL are more appropriate for that purpose.
-See also: modeller comparative, torsion, hbonds, clashes
+See also: modeller comparative, torsion, hbonds, clashes, build

 The command swapaa mousemode simply matches a single conformation of the new residue type onto the backbone atoms of the existing residue.
 The swapaa mouse mode uses this “quick and dirty” method.

-The main swapaa command uses several criteria to choose the best rotamer for a given type and position: lowest clash score, most H-bonds, best fit to an electron density map, and/or highest probability according to the library.
+The main swapaa command uses several criteria to choose the best rotamer for a given type and position: lowest clash score, most H-bonds, best agreement with a density map, and/or highest probability according to the library.
 Bond lengths and angles are taken from the Amber parameter files all*94.lib, and hydrogens are not included.

 What rotamer library to use; the source of rotamer torsion angles and probabilities.
 Possible values of rotamer-library (capitalization optional):